See below for events in western Queens or continue to the next page for Halloween in Eastern and Central Queens.

 - Sponsored by the Jackson Heights Beautification Group (JHBG)

 Halloween Harvest Festival in LIC

 The Halloween Harvest Festival is great chance to check out the Socrates Sculpture Park in Long Island City.
 Join the Halloween costume workshops where kids can learn from Socrates artists.
 Or enter your dog in the Canine Costume Contest.
-Plus there's face-painting and art-making, pumpkin-painting, and harvest foods from local restaurants.
-And the Red Door Theatre Company performs
+Plus there's face-painting, costume-making, art-making, and harvest foods from local restaurants.

 - Festival is 11 a.m. to 3 p.m.

 - Socrates Sculpture Park, 3134 Vernon Blvd at Broadway, Long Island City, 718-956-1819

 What better way to celebrate the spooky season than to visit the grave of Harry Houdini?
 Before his death on Halloween in 1926, the famous contortionist, it has been said, left behind a code with which friends could contact him on a future Halloween night at his grave in Machpelah Cemetery, Ridgewood.
 Unfortunately, there's no chance to see the escape artist's ghost escape this Halloween.
 The cemetery will be closed on October 31.